Schumacher-Group-UPB/PHOENIX/README.md

 # Highly optimized Solver for the Nonlinear 2D Schrödinger Equation (GPU or CPU)
 [![ScienceDirect](https://img.shields.io/badge/ScienceDirect-Available-green)](https://www.sciencedirect.com/science/article/pii/S0010465525001912) [![Build CPU](https://github.com/Schumacher-Group-UPB/PHOENIX/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/Schumacher-Group-UPB/PHOENIX/actions/workflows/c-cpp.yml) [![Build GPU](https://github.com/Schumacher-Group-UPB/PHOENIX/actions/workflows/nvcc-cpp.yml/badge.svg)](https://github.com/Schumacher-Group-UPB/PHOENIX/actions/workflows/nvcc-cpp.yml) [![Issues](https://img.shields.io/github/issues/Schumacher-Group-UPB/PHOENIX.svg?maxAge=2592000)](https://github.com/Schumacher-Group-UPB/PHOENIX/issues)

-PHOENIX is a high-performance, solver for the nonlinear two-dimensional Schrödinger equation that can operate on CPUs and GPUs (CUDA-accelerated).
+PHOENIX is a high-performance solver for the nonlinear two-dimensional Schrödinger equation that can operate on CPUs and GPUs (CUDA-accelerated).
 Originally designed for simulating exciton-polariton condensates, it has a broad range of applications in fields of nonlinear optics and atomic condensates.

 The project comes with a variety of examples, including Jupyter Notebooks and Matlab files, that demonstrate how to use PHOENIX in scientific research.
 You can explore these examples in the [examples folder](/examples/).